 Adult nursing is a rewarding career where you have a real chance to make a difference to people's lives.
-As part of your job, you can expect to learn practical skills and procedures that help patients.
+As part of your training, you can expect to learn new skills and procedures that help patients.

 Why choose adult nursing